-The script UTIL\TEST can be used to execute one of the tests in the XMPL subdirectory.
+The script UTIL\TSTPCKGE be used to execute one of the tests in the packages subdirectories.
 Simply call e.g.

 '''

 util\tstpckge int

 '''

 for invoking the integrator test.
 A log is then written to the directory LOG, e.g. as log\int.rlg.